slashdevops/aws_cloudwatch_exporter/README.md

 The configuration could be set using 3 ways:

-1. Configuration Files   (i.e.: ./server.yaml, ./credentials.yaml, ./metrics.yaml)
+1. Configuration Files   (i.e.: ./server.yaml, ./metrics.yaml)
 2. Environment Variables (i.e.: SERVER_PORT, AWS_REGION, AWS_PROFILE, etc)
-3. Program Flags         (i.e.: --serverPort, --region, --profile)
+3. Program Flags         (i.e.: --serverPort, --region)

 The precedence is in the same order of the list, so, if you define values into `server.yaml` and then the same configuration key is defined as a `Env Var` this last will replace the file value.